postsharp/Metalama.Samples/examples/exception-handling/report-and-swallow/README.md

 Since there can be hundreds of such entry points, it is useful to automate this pattern using an aspect.

-In this example, we will assume that we have a host application that defines an interface `IPartProvider` that plug-ins can implement.
+In this example, we assume that we have a host application that defines an interface `IPartProvider` that plug-ins can implement.
 Let's see what the aspect does with the code:

 [!metalama-compare PartProvider.cs]